PaNOSC-ViNYL/McStasScript/README.md

     my_configurator = functions.Configurator()
     my_configurator.set_mcrun_path("\\mcstas-2.6\\bin\\")
     my_configurator.set_mcstas_path("\\mcstas-2.6\\lib\\")

+Double backslashes are necessary since backslash is the escape character in python strings.

 ## Instructions for basic use
 This section provides a quick way to get started, a more in depth tutorial using Jupyter Notebooks is available in the tutorial folder.
+The following commands suppose that you are either typing them in a Python environment from a terminal or in a file to be run as the end of the editing by typing a command like, 'python my_file.py' or in a Jupyter notebook

 Import the interface